openlibhums/memory-alpha/content/support/guides/workflow-author.md

     - This is where you will see any publication fees, including Voluntary Author Contributions (VACs) or Article Processing Charges (APCs) that apply to the submission.

 > [!NOTE]
-> Please note that a "Voluntary Author Contribution" and "Article Processing Charge" are different.
+> Note that a "Voluntary Author Contribution" and "Article Processing Charge" are different.
 The former is entirely optional and not required for publication in a journal.
 For more information about publication fees, visit the relevant journal’s policy page(s) or contact its editorial team.

 - Submission checklist
      The submission checklist will display any steps you need to take before submitting the manuscript (e.g. formatting).